oREAGanoWombat/CH730-Fall25/docs/Particle-on-a-Sphere-and-Spherical-Harmonics.md

 These boundary conditions ensure that after one full rotation ($$2\pi$$), the function "meets" at the same place it started, ensuring its continuity.

 Thus, because these boundary conditions force spherical symmetry onto the solutions of Schrodinger's equation, the solutions can be determined through the usage of mathematical functions called spherical harmonics, denoted as $$Y_{l, m_l}(\theta, \phi)$$.
-For a particle confined to the surface of a sphere, these functions will also serva as the complete solution to Schrodinger's equation. $$Y_{l, m_l}(\theta, \phi)$$ satisfies the following equation:
+For a particle confined to the surface of a sphere, these functions will also serve as the complete solution to Schrodinger's equation. $$Y_{l, m_l}(\theta, \phi)$$ satisfies the following equation:

 $$\Lambda^2Y_{l, m_l}(\theta, \phi) = -l(l+1)Y_{l, m_l}(\theta, \phi)$$